Owner Systems6 min readReviewed June 15, 2026By Sabillon Advisory

 What to Give Your Bookkeeper Every Month

-A monthly document checklist for business owners, including bank statements, payroll reports, sales tax filings, receipts, deposits, loans, and owner activity.
+A monthly document checklist for business owners, including bank statements, payroll reports, sales tax filings, receipts, deposits, loans, and owner activity — with specific guidance for landscaping and lawn care companies.

 Short answer